nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 The Fractured Glass looked different in daylight—smaller, shabbier, stripped of the mysterious atmosphere that night and neon provided.
 The front entrance was locked, a digital sign indicating the bar wouldn't open until 4 PM, but I wasn't looking for the front door.

-I circled around to the narrow service alley behind the building, Pixel's carrier growing heavier with each step.
-The cat had been remarkably patient throughout our hurried journey across Watson, but occasional disgruntled meows suggested her patience was wearing thin.
+I circled around to the narrow service alley behind the building, careful not to disturb Pixel, who was still asleep in the safe room Zoe had provided.
+After the chaos of fleeing my apartment last night, the cat had found a comfortable spot on the small bed and seemed determined to make up for lost sleep.

-"Almost there," I murmured, approaching the unmarked steel door at the back of the building.
+"Almost there," I murmured to myself, approaching the unmarked steel door at the back of the building.
 A small scanner was embedded in the wall beside it, disguised as an outdated card reader.
 I pressed my palm against it and waited as it analyzed my biometric signature.

 Three seconds later, the door clicked open.

 "Took you long enough," Zoe's voice greeted me as I stepped inside, finding her leaning against the wall of the narrow hallway.
-Her enhanced eyes scanned me quickly, taking in my disheveled appearance and the cat carrier.
+Her enhanced eyes scanned me quickly, taking in my disheveled appearance.
 "You look like shit."

 "Rough morning," I replied, closing the door behind me and engaging the manual locks.
 "Thanks for the emergency access."